-Find out about qualifications and programmes offered by the University of Auckland and experience campus life.
-Visit www.openday.ac.nz
+Saturday 25 August 2018 Find out about qualifications and programmes offered by the University of Auckland and get a taste of campus life. www.openday.ac.nz

-Programme induction days 2018
+Programme induction days 2019

-Once you are enrolled in a programme you will be notified about the compulsory induction day for your programme.
+Once you are enrolled in a programme, you will be notified about the compulsory induction day for your programme.
 This is usually during the week before lectures start.